-Implementing anti-money laundering (AML) software is a big undertaking, and one that must take many factors into account.
+Implementing an anti-money laundering (AML) solution is a big undertaking, and one that must take many factors into account.
 Some of the main factors that should be considered when selecting an AML software option include the following capabilities:

 - Risk identification